hashneetk/Topic-Modelling-On-Jeopardy-Questions-LDA/README.md

 The dataset used for this project is available on Reddit https://www.reddit.com/r/datasets/comments/1uyd0t/200000_jeopardy_questions_in_a_json_file/.
 The dataset has 216,930 questions asked on the show between the year 1984 - 2012 and during different rounds levels through the show.
 For this project we will only be using the questions asked during the Jeopardy!, Double Jeopardy!, and Final Jeopardy! rounds.

 ## Steps for Modeling
-1. Clean text
+1. Clean the text of the questions
-2. TF-IDF to vectorize data
+2. Use TFIDF vectorizer to vectorize the data
-3. LDA model with 5 topics chosen
+3. Use LDA model to get the top 5 topics with highest probability.
-4. Find top 10 words per each topic
+4. Find top 10 words for each topic
-5. For each question, find the highest probability that a question belongs to a topic; assign that question to topic
+5. For each question, find the probability that a question belongs to a topic; assign the question to the topic that has highest probabilty
-6. Visualize words in topic and distribution of questions in each topic
+6. Visualize the words in each topic and the distribution of questions in each topic